 Olivier Berrouet, Petrus' winemaker, April 2017

-Pétrus' soil has a 60 cm deep layer containing clay and sand in a ratio of 90:10 on its upper part.
-This kind of surface is only found at Pétrus and no other places in Pomerol!
+Pétrus' soil has a 60-cm-deep layer containing clay and sand in a ratio of 90:10 on its upper part.
+This surface is only found at Pétrus and in no other places in Pomerol!
 The subsoil is "crasse de fer" and clay.
 It can barely surprise anyone that Merlot has a smashing time here because the growing conditions at Pétrus are just perfect for this grape variety.

-Petrus' vineyard is 11,5 ha big, planted with 95% Merlot and 5% Cabernet Franc, vines are on average 35 years old, and wine is kept for 20 months in 100% new barrels.
-Since January 2008, Jean-Claude Berrouet's (former cellarmaster at Petrus) son, Olivier Berrouet, is the property manager and responsible for the winemaking.
+Petrus' vineyard is 11,5 ha big and is planted with 95% Merlot and 5% Cabernet Franc.
+Vines are, on average, 35 years old, and wine is kept for 20 months in 100% new barrels.
+Since January 2008, Jean-Claude Berrouet's (former cellarmaster at Petrus) son, Olivier Berrouet, has been the property manager and responsible for the winemaking.

 -----